AnyLog-co/documentation/authentication.md

 Nodes which are not members of the network (called servers in the description below) interacting with the network can be authenticated by the AnyLog nodes using ***users certificates***.
 An example is a Grafana node using [Client Certificate](https://grafana.com/docs/grafana/latest/administration/configuration/#client_cert_path) which is delivered to the AnyLog node with the queries requests.
+In addition, the participating AnyLog nodes are issued with Signed Certificate Requests such that a server which is not a member of the network can authenticate the nodes using the Certificate Authority public key.

 ### The process with SSL certificate is based on the [X.509](https://en.wikipedia.org/wiki/X.509#Structure_of_a_certificate) standard and is the following:
 * The root user of the network or a designated user is treated as a Certificate Authority (CA).